-There are a lot of marketers out there trying to sell you a quick fix, but you and I both know those don’t work.
+Many marketers try to sell you a quick fix, but you and I both know those don’t work.

-And if you want to dive deeper into all of these keys, make sure you check out my premium course, Passionate Living.
+And if you want to dive deeper into all of these keys, I invite you to check out my premium course, Live Your Passion.

 The people living a passionate life started even though they were scared.

 They didn’t know what the future held, but they did it anyway.
-You have to stop planning, and you have to start doing.
+Stop planning and start doing.

 Think about the kid in the candy store.
 He doesn’t think about what the flavors might taste like, he just dives in.

-Are you saying you can’t take one step in some direction today?
+Are you saying that you can’t take a tiny step in some direction today?

-You are the only one holding you back from a passionate life.
+You are the only one holding you back.